PERSONAL DEVELOPMENT

 The misconception of development

-A common misconception is the belief that everything needed to become who you want to be lies within you.
-This notion is often shared because it’s motivating, making us feel that with sheer willpower, change is achievable.
+A common misconception is the belief that everything you need in order to become who you want to be lies within you.
+This notion easily believed because it’s motivating and empowering, making us feel that with sheer willpower, change is achievable.
 But how effective has that been for you?
 The reality is that there are internal factors and external influences that continuously interact with one another.
 The tension you experience, which fuels your desire for change, actually stems from the relationship between your inner self and the external world.

 The answer does not lie solely within you, but is is found in the collaboration between you and the external world.
-Healthy development is not about changing who you are to get what you want, but changing how you are in order to create a better relationship with who or what you are working with.
+Healthy development is not about changing who you are to get what you want, but changing how you are in order to create better relationships with those around you.

 Some examples might be:

-• You sense that your personality tends to drive people away so development might be finding new behaviors consistent while remaining authentic.
+• You sense that your personality tends to drive people away so development might be finding new, attractive, behaviors that better express yourself.

-• You find that others don’t heed your advice so development might be learning how to receive permission first.
+• You find that others don’t heed your advice so development might be learning how to gain trust first..

 • The expectations of life are overwhelming so development might be filling your life with fewer, but more meaningful, commitments.